zaps166/QMPlay2/README.md

 ###Linux/BSD:

+- Install all dependencies using package manager (in devel version) or compile it from sources.
 - If you don't want to open Xterm or Konsole - "export NOTERM=1".
 - If you want to prepare *.desktop files for system use - "export SYSTEM_BUILD=1".
 - If you want to compile with qt suffix (for example "qmake-qt5") - "export QT_SUFFIX=-qt5".
 - Run "./compile_unix".
 - QMPlay2 is in "app" directory, you can move its contents into /usr directory if $SYSTEM_BUILD == 1.

+###OS X:

+- Download and install Xcode.
+- Download and install the newest Qt for Mac.
+- Download, compile and install "pkg-config".
+- Download and install CMake for Mac (for taglib).
+- Download, compile and install all dependencies from sources.
+- Run "./compile_mac n" where "n" is number of threads (4 by default).

 Building package RPM, DEB or any other - look at Arch Linux PKGBUILD:
 >http://aur.archlinux.org/packages/qm/qmplay2-git/PKGBUILD

 QMPlay2 uses the external software - "youtube-dl", so "youtube-dl" should be as optional package in package manager.

+####Easy installation on Windows

+- Download the newest "*.exe" file from http://sourceforge.net/projects/zaps166/files/QMPlay2 for your CPU architecture and install it.

 ####Easy installation on openSUSE